 - The development phase — every time a change is committed to a source control repository, the code is tested using a series of automated and manual techniques before it can be marked as production-ready.

-Small teams practicing lean engineering principles should immediately see the opportunities that open up here.
+Small teams practicing agile engineering principles should immediately see the opportunities that open up here.
 Support Engineers are naturally eager to take up tasks that give them an opportunity to advocate for customers and help them succeed.
-We believe that validation work falls into this category.
+We believe that quality assurance work falls into this category.

 At SomewhereWarm, our Support team is encouraged to participate in validation tasks, such as: